VidithAgarwal/StockPortfolioManagement/res/SETUP-README.txt

 -- The dates for which the program can run:
-There is no restriction provided on the dates for which the user can ask the value of the portfolio, however, if the stock data is not found for a particular date which can be saturday/sunday, then the message is printed that stock data not found for this date.
+There is no restriction provided on the dates for which the user can ask the value of the portfolio, however, if the price data is not found for a particular date which can be saturday/sunday, then the message is printed that stock data not found for this date.

 Also, for getting value of a portfolio which has certain stocks which weren't listed in the stock